thomasperi/yacssmin/README.md

     $minified_css = \ThomasPeri\YaCSSMin\Minifier::minify($css);

+That's it.
+The rest of this readme is philosophical.

 ## Why?
 Why write another CSS Minifier?
 Looking through the known issues with other minifiers, I had a few goals in mind: